 - Golf in Cleveland – A total of eight golf courses are located throughout Cuyahoga County, including the Manakiki championship course and Sleepy Hollow.

 - Rocket Mortgage FieldHouse – From watching the Cleveland Cavaliers play professional basketball to catching concerts, events, seminars, and much more, Rocket Mortgage FieldHouse always has something to offer.

 - Progressive Field – Watch the Cleveland Indians play Major League Baseball right in the heart of the big city.

 - Explore The Flats – The Flats, a redeveloped area along the Cuyahoga River in the heart of the city is home to numerous clubs, restaurants, beer gardens and live music venues.

 9. After moving to Cleveland, there’s always a reason to celebrate.

 Festivals and celebrations bring communities together in a way that is enlivening and uplifting.
 When you move to a new city, taking part in these events will instantly connect you with the area’s cultural heritage.
 Cleveland has no shortage of festivals and celebrations, some of which you may have never even heard about until moving there.

 - St. Patrick’s Day — The people of Cleveland have been celebrating St. Patrick’s Day since 1842!
 The parade highlights Irish history with some green beer, fancy clover hats and an all around good time.

 - Dyngus Day — Join the nearly 30,000 Cleveland residents that get together to celebrate Easter Monday.
 What began as a Polish tradition has expanded into an all-encompassing one day a year street party.
-2018 will mark the 8th year of this festival that celebrates Polka and Eastern European heritage.

 Want to know what other festivals are happening in the Cleveland area?
 Check out this Cleveland Festival guide.